 Is it online, on line or on-line?

-Although all forms are seen in written communications, only two forms are correct (on line and on-line); the difference between them (ie the use of the hyphen) is very important and applies to many other grammatical forms.
+Way back, when these words were starting out, many forms were seen in written communications (online, on line and on-line); the difference between them (ie the use of the hyphen) is very important and applies to many other grammatical forms.

-To say that you are ‘online’ would be like saying that a tennis player is ‘oncourt’ or that a builder is ‘onsite’, rather than saying she/he is ‘on site’.
-We will never see the back of ‘online’, however, and the overall situation may change.
-To remain consistent though…
+It’s now common to use ‘online’, whereas, at first, to say that you were ‘online’ was seen to be like saying that a tennis player is ‘oncourt’ or that a builder is ‘onsite’, rather than saying she/he is ‘on site’.
+Usually (before it became common to use ‘online’)…

-- Where the phrase is just a factual statement, we use two words.
+- Where the phrase is just a factual statement, we used two words.

-- Where the entire phrase is used to further describe something else, we must use the hyphen to show this.
+- Where the entire phrase is used to further describe something else, we used the hyphen to show this.

 This solution is then perfectly consistent with all other forms in this grouping: